 - What do you spend the most money on?

-For businesses that require frequent and large purchases of office supplies or those that are constantly on the road, the Business Advantage Cash Rewards Mastercard® credit card could be useful.
-You get 3% cash back on gas and office supplies up to $250,000 per year, then 1% after that.
-Plus, you earn 2% back at restaurants and 1% back on all other purchases.
-Cash back can total more than $7,000 annually if you typically reach the $250,000 cap.
+For businesses that require frequent and large purchases of office supplies or those that are constantly on the road, the Business Advantage Cash Rewards Mastercard® credit card could be useful if you choose these categories for accelerated cash back.

 - Does your company need to make a large initial purchase?

-Either of the Platinum cards offer an intro APR that can help companies carry a balance for the first few months without paying interest, reverting to a variable APR of 11.49% to 22.49% after that.
-Based on your creditworthiness, you may see approval for an APR below 12% — among the strongest among any bank.
+Either of the Platinum cards offer an intro APR that can help companies carry a balance for the first few months without paying interest.

 - How often do you travel?